kanbanyte/sepb/assessments/test_plan.md

 * Acceptance Testing

 ## References Material
-The following document has been created according to the details specified in the documents below.
+Previously produced documents have been referenced to ensure that the testing that is conducted satisfies the requirements in these documents.
-The documents below will provide further information on the project.
+These documents can provide further information if required:
 * Project Plan
 * Software Quality Assurance Plan
 * Software Requirements Specification
-* IEEE 829 Standard template (Test Plan)
+* Detailed Design and Implementation Report

 ## Objective
 Carry out appropriate tests at appropriate stages of development.